tpadoan/TCWB/README.md

 * **Tommaso Padoan** - University of Padova, Department of Mathematics

-The theoretical technique, on which the tool is based, has been developed by **Paolo Baldan** and **Tommaso Padoan**, from the University of Padova.
+The theoretical technique [1], on which the tool is based, has been developed by **Paolo Baldan** and **Tommaso Padoan**, from the University of Padova.

+## *References*

+1. Baldan P., Padoan T. (2018) Automata for True Concurrency Properties.
+In: Baier C., Dal Lago U. (eds) FoSSaCS 2018.
+LNCS, vol 10803.
+Springer, 165-182.